How to Order Dedicated Nodes

 To simplify this process, our SDK provides an easy method called Send Jito Bundle.

-Add optional features like the Yellowstone Geyser Plugin, which supports streaming of slots, blocks, transactions, and account updates.
+We strongly recommend adding the Yellowstone Geyser Plugin, which is the primary use case for dedicated nodes.
+It provides high-performance gRPC streaming of slots, blocks, transactions, and account updates.

 Payment Options